caseypaquola/BigBrainWarp/docs/index.rst

    :align: center

 🚧 The toolbox and readthedocs are still under construction.
-If you're interested in a certain features or data, please get in touch and we can let you know whether it's finalised and provide the most up to date version.
+If you're interested in certain features or data, please get in touch and we can let you know whether it's finalised and provide the most up to date version.

 .. raw:: html